Biohang/iPiDA-LGE/README.md

 This repository contains the source code used in our paper titled iPiDA-LGE: A Local and Global Graph Ensemble Learning Framework for Identifying PiRNA-Disease Associations.
 The code is implemented to realize the proposed predictor, and the dataset and tutorials are also provided to assist users in utilizing the code.

 # Datasets
------ piRNA_information.xlsx：list of piRNA names and piRNAs' corresponding number in the dataset
+----- MNDR_piRNA.xlsx：list of piRNA names and piRNAs' corresponding number in the dataset
------ disease_information.xlsx: list of disease names and diseases' corresponding number
+----- MNDR_disease.xlsx: list of disease names and diseases' corresponding number
 ----- piSim.npy: piRNA-piRNA similarity matrix
 ----- DiseaSim.npy: disease-disease similarity matrix
 ----- adjPD.npy: piRNA-disease association matrix, a(i,j) represents the association between i-th piRNA and j-th disease